Below are tabs that contain links to private water systems information for property owners.

 - Sealing a private water system (OAC 3701-28-17).

-You are not required to become a registered private water system contractor if you are a property owner who lives in the house that has the private water system on which you intend to do a "REPAIR" as defined in OAC 3701-28-01(TTT) which includes:
+You are not required to become a registered private water system contractor if you are a property owner who lives in the house that has the private water system on which you intend to do a "REPAIR" as defined in OAC 3701-28-01(BBBB) which includes:

 - Replacing pumps;